-Step 2.
-Mixing and Forming
+How Ceramic Tiles Are Made – Step 2.
+Mixing And Forming

 The slurry is then temporarily stored in large tanks before it’s fed into an atomizer.
 The atomizer has a nozzle which sprays the slurry into the middle of it.
 Helped by a current of hot air, the slurry becomes airborne and quickly dries to form atomized powder.

 The atomized powder is then released in measured quantities into a tray which distributes the powder evenly into a mould.
 A large hydraulic press then applies a force of 300-400kg/cm2.
 The powder is turned into a solid mass by high pressure and residual moisture.
 Formed pieces are dried further to remove most of the remaining moisture.
 This guarantees that the product will come out of the kiln in a consistent quality, free of physical weaknesses or defects.

 How Ceramic Tiles Are Made – Step 3.
 Glazing

 Glazing and screening serve both practical and artistic purposes, allowing the tile to gain aesthetic beauty, water repellence, durability and for hygienic properties.
 First, roller screens are used to apply a design and colour.
 To achieve greater design variation, an extra roller screen can be added to the line.

 Before the final formulation is accepted, numerous test runs may be made to verify the quality of the finish, trueness of the design and colour definition.
 A glaze is essentially a glass like substance and it is applied to the surface of a tile by varying methods such as by spray, waterfall, screening or dry glazing methods.